 December 31, 2019

 Eleanor Oliphant is Completely Fine by Gail Honeyman: This is my Novel of the Year!
 Cue the confetti and trumpets!
 I adored the writing, adored Eleanor, adored the unfolding of her story.
-Eleanor’s character is odd and opinionated and off-putting, and she obviously has reasons for being so, and as you discover those reasons your heart breaks more and more for her and you just want to step into the book’s world and be her friend.
+Eleanor’s character is odd and opinionated and off-putting, and she obviously has reasons for being so, and as you discover those reasons your heart breaks more and more for her and you just want to step into the book’s world and hug her (if she’d let you) and take her out for coffee.
 I laughed, I cried, and when I finished reading it I immediately wanted to read it again.
 Status: Novel of the Year.
+(NB: a friend, who is a reading kindred spirit, listened to the audiobook and had a strong negative response to the character, so I listened to a few minutes of the audio and discovered that I felt similarly.
+This may be one for the paper crowd only!)

 Where the Crawdads Sing by Delia Owens (audio): Set in the marshes of the North Carolina coastline during the mid-20th century, this book pulled me entirely in to its world.
 I haven’t felt so captivated by a book’s setting in some time, and the story’s heroine is a perfectly-written extension of that setting.
 I listened to this one through Audible and I can’t say that I loved the reader, although she wasn’t bad at all, but I do wish that I had read this one with my own eyeballs.
 Status: highly recommend.